 Restricted Stock Units.
 In addition to the restricted stock agreements and the stock option agreement, the Company and Mr. Evans also entered into a restricted stock unit agreement pursuant to which the Company granted Mr. Evans 65,000 restricted stock units.
-Each restricted stock unit represents an unfunded contractual right to receive from the Company one (1) share of Common Stock upon Mr. Evans' termination of employment with the Company.
-The restricted stock units vest quarterly over five (5) years.
-Mr. Evans will be entitled to receive the shares underlying the units, along with a cash payment equal to accumulated dividend equivalents beginning with the lapse of forfeiture, plus interest at a 3% annual rate, six (6) months after termination of employment.
-The restricted stock units are not subject to shareholder approval.
+The restricted stock unit agreement is not subject to shareholder approval.
+Each restricted stock unit represents an unfunded contractual right to receive from the Company one share of Common Stock upon Mr. Evans' termination of employment with the Company.
+The restricted stock units vest quarterly over five years.
+Mr. Evans will be entitled to receive the shares underlying the units, along with a cash payment equal to accumulated dividend equivalents beginning with the lapse of forfeiture, plus interest at a 3% annual rate, six months after termination of employment.